mtgto/madoka/README.md

 MADOKA
 ====
-MADOKA is Mac OS X Application to display your application usage.
+MADOKA is macOS Application to display your application usage.

 MADOKA means `Monitoring Application Displaying Observation on the Kind of your Activities`.